 Best Jump Rope for Muay Thai

-General Tip: You have too choices here — you can follow the traditional Muay Thai routine and use a heavy beast of a plastic jumping rope or you can go with a more modern approach and work on speed stamina and coordination by jumping at a faster pace while working on more foot movement and go with the Buddy Lee or Boxers Jump Rope, both of which will work just fine (even better I would say).
+General Tip: You have two choices here: you can follow the traditional Muay Thai routine and use a heavy beast of a plastic jumping rope or you can go with a more modern approach and work on speed stamina and coordination by jumping at a faster pace while working on more foot movement and go with the Buddy Lee or Boxers Jump Rope, both of which will work just fine (even better I would say).

-If you’ve ever been to a traditional Thai boxing gym, you’ll know what these are and you’ve have seen them.
+If you’ve ever been to a traditional Thai boxing gym, you’ll know what these are, and you’ve have seen them.
 Thais train with these.
 The goal is not speed or footwork, it’s to work on muscular endurance with your shoulders — these beasts are heavy, heavy.
-I don’t like these and I prefer using a Boxing skipping rope, but these are popular in the Muay Thai circuit.

 Best Jump Ropes for Boxers